How to Get a Medical Marijuana Card in Arkansas

 - Tourette’s syndrome

 However, you may be able to petition the Arkansas Department of Health for consideration of your illness if your medical condition is not on this list.
-The ADH will hold a hearing and make a determination within 120 days.
+The ADH will hold a hearing and decide within 120 days.

 It’s also important to note that, while there is no set requirement, most MMJ physicians won’t provide certifications for patients who haven’t undergone other types of treatment before applying.

-Arkansas also has a physician determination requirement, which requires you to use a certified doctor that you have a “bonafide” relationship with.
-This typically means that you have an existing relationship with the doctor and that you haven’t sought him out solely to apply for medical cannabis.
+The state also has a physician determination requirement to acquire an Arkansas medical marijuana card, which requires you to use a certified doctor who has a “bonafide” relationship with you.
+This stipulation typically means that you have an existing relationship with the doctor and haven’t sought him out solely to apply for medical cannabis.

 2. Get a Written Certification

-You’ll need a written certification to be able to apply for a medical card in Arkansas.
+You’ll need a written certification to be able to apply for an Arkansas medical marijuana card.
 To get this certification, schedule an appointment with a licensed physician in the state.
 The physician you choose will need to be a doctor of medicine or osteopathy licensed in Arkansas, in good standing to practice medicine, have a controlled substance license filed with the DEA, and, as mentioned above, have a bonafide relationship with you.
-There is no special list of MMJ doctors in the state.
+There is no stand-alone list of MMJ doctors in the state.

 While you would typically be required to go in for an in-person consultation and physical exam, you can now get your patient certification via a telehealth appointment during the COVID-19 pandemic.
-Book an appointment with a certified doctor through Heally.
-For this appointment, you’ll have to fill in a patient certification form, go over your medical history, and answer questions.
+Book an appointment with a certified doctor through Heally to attain your Arkansas medical card.
+This appointment requires that you fill in a patient certification form, go over your medical history, and answer questions.
 It’s also an ideal time to discuss your questions and concerns about medical cannabis with a licensed professional.

-Your physician will determine whether you’re eligible for a medical card during the consultation and provide a patient certification if you are eligible.
+Your physician will determine whether you’re eligible for a medical card during the consultation and provide a patient certification if you qualify.
 A consultation can cost anywhere from $120 to $260.

 3. Submit Your Application and Get Your ID Card

 You can apply online or download the form and send it in via regular mail.
-Once you have your ID card, you’ll be added to the patient registry and your medical card will be valid for one year.
+Once you have your ID card, you’ll be added to the patient registry, and your medical card will be valid for one year.
 Your MMJ card will include your picture, address, and unique patient ID number.
-It will grant you all the legal rights and benefits to consume, transport, and possess medical cannabis under the Arkansas Medical Marijuana Program.
+It will grant you all the legal rights and benefits to consuming, transporting, and possessing medical cannabis under the Arkansas Medical Marijuana Program.
+That is how to get medical marijuana in Arkansas.

 4. Purchasing Medical Cannabis